- Why Air Guard?

 Will they be deployed?

 There is always the possibility of being tasked for deployment.
 When trouble strikes your state, your Governor may call up the Air Guard to do a number of things, including but not limited to, performing air rescue or medical response missions, or assisting the local authorities during a natural disaster.
 Likewise, the President may call up the Air Guard to support our country's homeland defense mission.
-Every effort is made to use volunteers first and, in some cases, individuals may be tasked to deploy when volunteers are not available to meet the mission’s requirements.
+Every effort is made to use volunteers first but, in some cases, individuals may be tasked to deploy when volunteers are not available to meet the mission’s requirements.